swiss-territorial-data-lab/proj-hetres/README.md

 ```

 1. Compute the statistics (min, max, mean, median, std) per band for the GT trees,
-	* Don’t use the height filter, since the polygons are adjusted on the crown.
+	* Don’t use the height filter, since the polygons are adjusted to the crown.
 	* Specify parameters in  the `config/config_ImPro.yaml` config file:
 	```
 	GT: true